bluehen-tech/ud-dssa-website/README.md

 2. Install the Vercel CLI: `npm install -g vercel`
 3. Run `vercel login` and follow the prompts
 4. From the project root, run `vercel` to deploy
+5. **Important**: Make sure your repository is set to private for data security
-5. Deploy!
+6. Deploy!
 No environment variables needed for this simplified setup.

+### Post-Deployment
+- Test the contact form to ensure submissions are working
+- Verify the email list API endpoint is accessible
+- Set up the unsubscribe page at `/unsubscribe` (optional)

 ## Contributing

 1. Create a feature branch from `main`
 2. Make your changes
+3. Test form submissions and email list functionality
-3. Submit a pull request with clear description
+4. Submit a pull request with clear description
-4. Request review from at least one team member
+5. Request review from at least one team member

+### For New Student Contributors
+- **No complex setup required** - just clone and run `npm install`
+- **Content editing** - modify files in `src/data/` directory
+- **Form testing** - use the contact form on the home page
+- **Email list access** - view submissions in `src/data/submissions.json`

 ## Contact